Cloud Platform

 Region Availability

-Sisense Cloud can be deployed in any AWS region of the customer's choice.
+Sisense Cloud can be deployed in any of the following supported AWS regions of the customer's choice:

 Customer Isolation & Security